janephp/openapi/USAGE.md

  * The `JsonDecode` decoder must be able to transform JSON objects into `\stdClass`.
  As this is the only way, in PHP, to distinguate between an empty collection `[]` and an empty object `{}`
- * The `RawEncoder` is used for deep serialization (like an object having a property on another object).

 ### Making calls